Loading...

 How to consume coffee with milk | english chicken salad without glucose spikes

-Be mindful of the portion sizes of both the salad and the milk in your coffee to avoid consuming excess carbohydrates that could lead to a spike in blood glucose levels.
+Be mindful of the portion size of your salad and coffee to avoid consuming excess calories and sugars that could lead to a spike.

 Exercise Regularly

-Incorporate regular physical activity into your daily routine, as exercise can improve insulin sensitivity and help manage blood sugar levels.
+Incorporate regular physical activity into your routine, as exercise can help improve insulin sensitivity and manage blood sugar spikes.

 Find Glucose response for your favourite foods